sfarajli/slcf/README.md

 4. Log out, log back in, and run `startx` on the TTY.

 # Dependencies
-If GUI is in the install file then build dependencies are not needed.
+If GUI is disabled in the install file then build dependencies are not needed.

 ## Build time dependencies
 - curl